 There are circumstances where it may be desirable to know the air flow delivery through the duct system, such as when estimating the amount of air flow available for air conditioning.
-This can be done by direct measurement with electronic or sloped manometers and velometers, or use the formula in the next column.
+This can be done by direct measurement with electronic or sloped manometers and velometers, or by counting the number of times the Amber CFM LED on the control board flashes when equipped with ECM 2.3 / EON motor.
+Each flash signifies 100 CFM; count the flashes and multiply by 100 to determine the actual CFM delivered (for example: 10 flashes x 100 = 1000 CFM), or use the formula in the next column.

-Output CFM = 1.085 x ∆T where: CFM is airflow in cubic feet per minute; $\Delta T$ is the temperature rise; and Output is the furnace output capacity from the rating plate.
+- $\Delta T$ is the temperature rise; and - Output is the furnace output capacity from the rating plate.